Skip to content

-MCP Servers
+MCP Servers for cloud agents

 Connect cloud agents to external tools, APIs, and internal services using MCP servers.

-Cloud agents can call external tools through Model Context Protocol (MCP) serversarrow-up-right.
+Cloud agents can call external tools through Model Context Protocol (MCP) servers.
 This lets agents reach beyond the terminal to automatically interact with systems like GitHub, dbt, Sentry, or any custom internal service, whenever the workflow requires it.

 Add MCP servers to a cloud agent when it needs to: